adamfranco/viewer/README.txt

 ------------------------------
  - Now uses urldecode to support url-encoded source and theme urls that may contain &'s and parameters themselves.
+ - Now text-left/right/top/bottom slides  now don't throw errors if no media are given.

 ******************************